OVERVIEW & FAQ

-If you want to maximize your Roth contributions, there’s a method called the mega backdoor Roth and you can use it with your solo 401k to contribute the entire $61,000 ($67,500 if you’re 50) into a Roth account.
+If you want to maximize your Roth contributions, there’s also a method called the mega backdoor Roth and you can use it with your solo 401k to contribute the solo 401k limit into a Roth account.
 Learn more about it here.

 How to claim solo 401k contributions on your tax returns